Federal and State Employment Taxes – Bulk Transmissions FAQs

 The FSET program is open to software developers, transmitters, and payroll service providers who act as reporting agents.
 It is also open to employers who want to develop their own software.
 For more information, refer to the Federal/State Employment Taxes (FSET) Implementation Guide (DE 545) (PDF).
 This guide provides information, direction, and examples required for enrollment, testing, and implementation.

 Individual business taxpayers who want to do bulk filings can choose to use the services of a participating payroll service provider or transmitter listed as approved FSET providers.

 - Faster processing and response time.

-- Secure Internet transmission.
+- Secure online transmission.

 - No mailing costs.

-- Accurate reporting of information.
+- Accurate reporting.